Student Wellbeing & Support

 Peer Assisted Learning (PAL)

-PAL sessions are student‑led study groups where higher‑level students help others learn in a collaborative setting.
-This method builds confidence through teamwork and mutual problem‑solving.
-PAL sessions are planned around academic needs but driven by students helping students rather than formal instruction.
+PAL sessions are student-led study groups where more experienced students help others learn in a collaborative setting.
+This approach builds confidence through teamwork and shared problem-solving.
+While PAL sessions are structured around academic needs, they focus on peer-to-peer support rather than formal teaching.

 Student Guild Activities